martinsumner/leveled/docs/DESIGN.md

 Managing the system in this way requires that ETS tables are used sparingly for holding in-memory state, and immutable and hence shareable objects are used instead.
 The exception to the rule is the small in-memory state of recent additions kept by the Bookie - which must be exported to a list on every snapshot request.

+## Types

+Objects in LevelEd all have a type (or tag).
+The tag determines how the object will be compacted in both the Ledger and Journal, and what conversions are applied when fetching the object or when splitting the object metadata to convert from the Inker to the Journal.

+Three types are initially supported:

+- o - standard object

+- o_rkv - riak object

+- i - index term

+All Ledger Keys created for any type must be 4-tuples starting with the tag.
+Abstraction with regards to types is currently imperfect, but the expectation is that these types will make support for application specific behaviours easier to achieve, such as behaviours which maybe required to support different [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).

 ## Paths

 The PUT path for new objects and object changes depends on the Bookie interacting with the Inker to ensure that the change has been persisted with the Journal, the Ledger is updated in batches after the PUT has been completed.